 Climate Commons Fund - Laikipia, Kenya

-The Climate Commons Fund project aims to reward and catalyse existing conservation practices in Il Ngwesi Conservancy in Laikipia County, Kenya, accelerating livelihood diversification through the removal of financial barriers and creating equitable incentives for climate action through the establishment of a community-owned fund.
+The Climate Commons Fund project aims to reward and catalyse existing conservation practices in Il Ngwesi Conservancy in Laikipia County, Kenya, accelerating livelihood diversification through the removal of financial barriers and creating incentives for climate action through the establishment of a community-owned endowment fund.

 An innovative solution to finance Cash for Conservation